 It’s advisable to wait until you have a firm offer on your current property before beginning the search for a new home.
 Not having an offer in place could mean that you are deemed less desirable than other buyers who are in a position to proceed more quickly.
 This could result in you missing out on a property you love.
 Read our how-to-buy-a-house guide here for more information.

 Exchange contracts and Completing

-Exchanging of contracts is a big moment as it is the point the deposit is paid and your home is officially sold!
-Completion date is the day when you will need to move out your house and into your new home if you have purchased one.
+The exchanging of contracts is a big moment as it is the point at which the deposit is paid and your home is officially sold.
+The completion date is the final day by which you must have moved out of the property.

 Buying a New Build property

 If you are considering purchasing a New Build, this guide will help you.
 Since the process is slightly different, we have a specialised team who will gladly support you with your purchase.